Taharahim/PERSONAL-MESSAGE-TO-ERIC/README.md

 # PERSONAL-MESSAGE-TO-ERIC
-in this repository we are creating a typescript file to send a personal message to a person Erir
+in this repository we are creating a typescript file to send a personal message to a person Eric